echelon/nihongo/README.md

   Japanese word.
 This is to aid in memorizing and recalling synonyms.

 - `/cardgen` - utilities for sorting and normalizing the vocabulary as well as tools to turn the vocabulary into Anki decks.
+The `sort` utility should be run before changes to vocab toml files are committed.

 There are other files elsewhere, but it's mostly legacy garbage that can be ignored.
+I'll be removing it and tidying things up when I have the time.

 Installation
 ------------